kdenno/ContactManager/README.md

 # CONTACT MANAGER

 > A full stack MERN App for users to manage their contacts both personal and professional.
-This mini project is built purely with the React Context API.
+This project is built purely with the React Context API.
 It includes features like Authentication, Authorization, contact filters and many more

 ## Install dependencies